-It is important to use someone’s name when interacting with them.
+It is important to use a person’s name when interacting with them.
 It is, after all, their most significant connection to their identity.
-And it is the easiest way to get someone’s attention.
-By using someone’s name while speaking to them, you recognize their importance.
-So, what happens if you don’t remember someone’s name?
+When you address someone using their name, you acknowledge their importance, which is the easiest way to get their attention.
+But only some of us are great with names, so what happens if we are with someone and need help remembering their name?

 Enter name tags!